 Access to the internet is inconsistent and frustrating.
 Many sites like Google, Facebook and Twitter are blocked.
 At times you can access Instagram and WhatsApp and at other times you can’t.

 Getting a SIM card in China is not like getting one in any other country.
 First, there is the language barrier and then there are the “rules”.
-At face value it seems very petty to make it such a mission for foreigners to get a SIM card.
+You can get a SIM but it seems very petty (or controlling?) to make it such a mission for foreigners to get one.

 In September 2017 new rules were implemented regarding the shutting down of VPN’s and there was also clamping down on certain WeChat groups.
 The legislation is vague but threatening and it is apparent that the government does not want any opposition groups developing through social media, like they did in the Arab Spring.

 With a repressive regime this type of response is to be expected.
 But it will not result in their issues going away.
 Look back at the South African situation.
-A powerful and controlling regime can not hold back inevitable social change.
+A powerful and controlling regime can not hold back inevitable social change for ever.

-Another area that may create some confusion is food.
+Another area that creates confusion is food.
 It's difficult to know what you could be eating when you are looking at a picture.
 Here it is useful to use either Google translate or a local app (like Baidu translate) to try and get some clarification.